xiwenc/kubernetes/cluster/juju/layers/kubernetes-e2e/README.md

 ### Tuning the e2e test

 The e2e test is configurable.
-By default it will seek to run the gambit of the conformance tests in a cloud agnostic way.
-These behaviors can be overidden to test only a subset of those conformance tests, or to test additional behaviors not enabled by default.
+By default it will focus on or skip the declared conformance tests in a cloud agnostic way.
+Default behaviors are configurable.
+This allows the operator to test only a subset of the conformance tests, or to test more behaviors not enabled by default.
 You can see all tunable options on the charm by inspecting the schema output of the actions:

 ```shell
 $ juju actions kubernetes-e2e --format=yaml --schema